Skip to navigation Skip to content

 Use the drop-down items below to learn more about ADCs at Mizzou.

-In August of 2022, the Alternative Digital Credential Policy was approved by Faculty Council.
+In August of 2022, the Alternative Digital Credential Policy (Section I) was approved by Faculty Council.
 ADCs are intended for Mizzou students, including non-degree seeking students.
 University of Missouri micro-credentials that are non-credit bearing and free-standing will be free to all participants.

 Mizzou ADCs have two key components (credit-bearing/noncredit bearing; assessed/unassessed) that make up the ADC types (credit-bearing assessed; non-credit bearing assessed; non-credit bearing unassessed.